 How Did HPMC and the Mooers Fraudulently Obtain COVID-19 Relief Funds?

 In April 2020, HPMC received a $1,344,700 PPP loan, which was forgiven after the company made materially false representations to the SBA.
 Instead of using the PPP funds to cover legitimate business and payroll expenses, the Mooers transferred the entirety of the loan proceeds from a business to a personal account.

-As part of a deferred prosecution agreement and False Claims Act Settlement, HPMC has agreed to pay $2,689,400 in restitution and penalties, and to enter into a 3-year probationary period.
+As part of a deferred prosecution agreement and False Claims Act Settlement, HPMC has agreed to pay $2,689,400 in restitution and penalties and to enter into a 3-year probationary period.
 Additionally, the Mooers have agreed to pay an additional $250,000 civil penalty, which must be paid from their personal assets.

-If you have knowledge regarding a business that fraudulently acquired or utilized PPP loan or other COVID-19 relief, we invite you to call our office to schedule a free consultation to learn about your options for exposing fraud and filing a False Claims Act lawsuit.
+If you have knowledge regarding a business that fraudulently acquired or utilized PPP loan or other COVID-19 relief, I invite you to call my office to schedule a free consultation to learn about your options for exposing fraud and filing a False Claims Act lawsuit.
 Under the False Claims Act, those reporting fraud against the federal government may be eligible for a significant reward from funds recovered as part of a lawsuit against wrongdoers.

 At Teller Law, I advance all costs of a False Claims Act lawsuit, so you will not need to come out of pocket for fees and expenses.
 Additionally, in a False Claims Act, you will not need to pay any legal fees up front for my time.
 I handle these cases on a contingency fee basis and, in addition, frequently receive fee reimbursement for the hours expended, as determined by a court in accordance with the False Claims Act statute and applicable regulations.
 These fees are added to your recovery before the contingency percentage is calculated.